Wog Wog Experiment

 01

-Understanding the consequences of fragmentation at large scales
+Understanding the dynamics of populations at large scales

 02

-For 38 years, we have monitored how the forest and its wildlife responded to forest fragmentation.
+For 41 years, we have monitored how the forest and its wildlife have persisted on these forest fragments.
 We have studied over 1000 species of invertebrates, particularly beetles, as well as trees, understory plants, skinks, and birds.

 03